u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Not too long ago, there was one dominant way to build software: highly centralized, hierarchical, meticulously planned, opaque.
 Eventually, a new decentralized mechanism emerged within the Linux ecosystem.
 It was Darwinian, the way ideas surfaced, evolved, and endured.
 Though it seemed chaotic from the outside, it proved far more adaptive and transparent

 Our current system of science is similarly slow, siloed, and centered around crafted, polished papers.
 A process that was optimized for a different era.
-And though this system gave us breakthroughs like CRISPR, CAR-T cell therapy, and so much more, as I reflect on Eric Raymond’s analysis in The Cathedral and the Bazaar, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar.
+And though this system gave us breakthroughs like CRISPR, CAR-T cell therapy, and so much more, as I reflect on Eric Raymond’s analysis in *The Cathedral and the Bazaar*, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar.

-By rethinking how we represent knowledge at a level deeper than the paper and properly tracking and crediting intellectual contributions of authors, we can lay a new foundation for our collective knowledge.
-One that unlocks a future of science that reflects how science actually happens, with more collaborative, efficient, and transformative discovery.
+By rethinking how we represent knowledge at a level deeper than the paper and properly tracking and crediting intellectual contributions of authors, we can lay a new foundation that unlocks a future of science which reflects how science actually happens, with more collaboration, faster iteration, and efficient, transformative discovery.

 ### Polish and Perish: The Cathedral Erases Knowledge